contefranz/OpTop/README.md

 be used to determine the appropriate number of topics [Blei et al., (2003); Hornik and Grün, (2011)].

-__OpTop__ introduces a set of parametric tests to identify the optimal number of topics in a collection of LDA models.
+__OpTop__ introduces a set of parametric tests to identify the optimal number of topics from a collection of LDA models.
 OpTop also includes several tests to explore topic stability and redundancy.

 ## Installation